Part 2: Crew of the Jago

 I’ll look funny?

 “How did I get out of my clothes?”
-I tried not to sound so nervous about it but I noticed I was only in a pair of boxer shorts.
+I tried not to sound so nervous about it but I noticed I was only in a pair of boxer shorts… that weren’t mine.

 “You were changed.”
 She said simply, still waving her arms around.
 “Don’t worry, I had Cashel change you.
 He’s the captain of the ship.”

 She finished with the holographic board and pushed one final button that triggered an electric bolt through my body.
-Then the pain slowly came back but it wasn’t as bad as before.
+The pain slowly came back but it wasn’t nearly as bad as before.

-She took a step back, “Move all your fingers and toes.”
+She took a step back, “Wiggle your fingers and toes.”

 I did.
 They were achy and hurt but at least I could still move them.